 “The first year was like word of mouth,” he said.
 “A farmer told another farmer about our program.
 They saw a difference and it showed that they care for the farmworkers.”

 Cruz said that gains made are attributed to implementing a sense of community with the workers.
-In addition to the training, the university co-op holds a countywide festival that includes a free clinic, a long-sleeve shirt collection and various educational literatures.
+In addition to the training, the university co-op holds a countywide festival that includes a free clinic, a long-sleeve shirt collection, and various educational literature.
 The initial year turned out to be a success.
 According to the co-op, more than 600 workers employed by 33 Wayne County farms were trained through the program.

 “It’s kind of amazing.
 We got different people from different agencies, tobacco, state officials to support us,” Cruz said.
 “I was very surprised, happy and pleased with our results.”

 He noted that it was refreshing to see how eager the farmers were willing to participate in the project bringing a level of trust between them and the cooperative extension.
-Also Cruz said by meeting face-to-face with the farmworkers, he effectively engaged in useful dialog to increase their awareness of the dangers involved in their line of work.
+Also, Cruz said by meeting face-to-face with the farmworkers, he effectively engaged in the useful dialog to increase their awareness of the dangers involved in their line of work.

 “We are giving them information that they can use that has an impact on their lives,” he said.
 “They can go home and use that information and do a good job with the Pesticide Safety Tool toolkit.”

 So far more than 15 organizations and 30 representatives throughout Wayne County have participated in the program.
-After achieving its first-year goals of educating farmworkers, the university co-op plans to spend its second year promoting an annual health fair and expanding its training across North Carolina, a state that grows other crops such as pine trees, soy, cotton and sweet potatoes.
+After achieving its first-year goals of educating farmworkers, the university co-op plans to spend its second year promoting an annual health fair and expanding its training across North Carolina, a state that grows other crops such as pine trees, soy, cotton, and sweet potatoes.

 “Because of the program, we received funding to conduct training for other counties,” he said.
 “We would like to spend these couple of years expanding with more tobacco crop as well as other crop training.
 We got the blueprint.”